Sérgio Conceição: AC Milan

 On 30 December 2024, Conceição returned to the Italian top tier with AC Milan; he replaced his compatriot Paulo Fonseca, who had been dismissed the day before.
 On his debut four days later, he oversaw a 2–1 win over Juventus in the semi-finals of the Italian Supercup.
 In the final on 6 January, in which the Rossoneri started no national players for the first time in the history of the Derby della Madonnina, having done likewise in the previous match, his team came from behind 2–0 to beat Inter 3–2 and claim the title, and he became in the process their fastest manager to do so by breaking Vincenzo Montella's 2016 record of 18 games.

 On 29 May 2025, following defeat to Bologna in the Italian Cup final and an eighth-place league finish, with the subsequent failure to qualify for any European competition, Conceição was fired.

 Al-Ittihad

 On 7 October 2025, Conceição left Europe and signed a two-year contract with Al-Ittihad in the Saudi Pro League; he took over from the sacked Laurent Blanc at the title holders.
 He achieved his first win 21 days later, beating Al-Nassr 2–1 in the round of 16 of the King's Cup.

 Style of play

-A talented player, Conceição was mainly known for his speed, strength, and ability to cover the flank and get forward, also possessing good dribbling skills, crossing ability, and a fairly accurate shot.
-A versatile and hard-working midfielder, although he was usually deployed as a right winger, he was also capable of playing in a holding role.
+Conceição was mainly known for his speed, strength and ability to cover the flank and get forward, also possessing good dribbling skills, crossing ability and a fairly accurate shot.
+A versatile and hard-working midfielder, he was usually deployed as a right winger, and was also capable of playing in a holding role.